Healing Through Remembrance

-Welcome to the Cats Limited Virtual Pet Memorial where we invite you to celebrate your cat’s life and the incredible bond you’ve shared.
+Welcome to the Cats Limited Veterinary Hospital Virtual Pet Memorial, where we invite you to celebrate your cat’s life and the incredible bond you’ve shared.
 Experiencing the loss and sadness of losing a beloved pet is most often very difficult.
 Creating an online memorial in your pet’s honor can be healing and rewarding.
-Please submit your cat’s story, any message you’d like to share about their life and your favorite image of them to cats@catslimited.com.
+Please submit your cat’s story, any message you’d like to share about their life, and your favorite image of them to cats@catslimited.com.
 Please limit submissions to 300 words or less.

 Purrful Lyons